causaly/zod-validation-error/README.v4.md

 #### Notes

-Alternatively, you may pass the following `options` instead of a `messageBuilder`.

-- `options` - _Object_; formatting options (optional)
-  - `issueSeparator` - _string_; used to concatenate issues in user-friendly message (optional, defaults to `";"`)
-  - `prefix` - _string_ or _null_; prefix to use in user-friendly message (optional, defaults to "Validation error").
-Pass `null` to disable prefix completely.
-  - `prefixSeparator` - _string_; used to concatenate prefix with rest of the user-friendly message (optional, defaults to `": "`).
-Not used when `prefix` is `null`.
-  - `error` - _ErrorMap_; accepts an `errorMap` to format individual issues into user-friendly error messages (optional, defaults to `undefined`).
-Note that this is an optional property and if not provided, the default error map will be used.
-Also, you don't necessarily need to pass zod-validation-error's `errorMap` here - you can use your own custom errorMap if you want.

-They will be passed as arguments to the [createMessageBuilder](#createMessageBuilder) function.
-The only reason they exist is to provide backwards-compatibility with older versions of `zod-validation-error`.
-They should however be considered deprecated and may be removed in the future.
+Alternatively, you may pass [createMessageBuilder options](#createMessageBuilder) `options` instead of a `MessageBuilder` instance.
+They options will be passed as arguments to the `createMessageBuilder` function.

 ### fromZodError